NEWS & UPDATES

 Food insecurity has grown in our communities and to address that, the Y is distributing food to people in need.

-We have a walk in pantry at our North Attleboro Branch in our child care parking lot that is available to anyone regardless of your town that you live in on Wednesdays 12:30pm-2:00pm, 5:30pm-6:30pm or Thursdays 7:30am-8:30am.
+We have a walk in pantry at our North Attleboro Branch (300 Elmwood Street in North Attleboro) in our child care parking lot that is available to anyone regardless of your town that you live in on Wednesdays 12:30pm-2:00pm, 5:30pm-6:30pm or Thursdays 7:30am-8:30am.

 FUEL FOR THE WEEKEND PROGRAM